Davy Crockett's Explorer Canoes: Tokyo Disneyland

 A canoe attraction opened in Tokyo Disneyland under the name of Davey Crockett Explorer Canoes along the Rivers of America in the theme park's Westernland.
 It was renamed Beaver Brothers Explorer Canoes in 1992 with the opening of Critter Country.

-Disneyland Paris
+Disneyland Park Paris

 An Indian Canoes canoe ride opened with Euro Disneyland on April 12, 1992.
 It also closed in 1994.

 Shanghai Disneyland

 This attraction is known as Bilge Rat Bill's Explorer Canoes.
 Departing from Dead Man's Landing, the canoes travel through Treasure Cove's lagoon and Adventure Isle's Q'olari River.